Mammoth (TV series): Accolades

 As well as accolades for the show, Bubbins was also nominated as Favourite Actor (Comedy) at the TV Times Awards 2024 for his role as Tony Mammoth.

-International version
+American version

 In March 2025, Bubbins revealed an American version of the show had been proposed.

 The paperwork is being done.
-They don’t do a pilot season any more.
+They don't do a pilot season anymore.
 You do a long script Bible, a long version of the pitch.
 You attach big names to it, or names that work.
-They either commission a series, or they don’t.
+They either commission a series, or they don't.

+By February 2026, BBC Studios' production chief, Zai Bennett announced the company was working with Fox Entertainment on a US version of the show.
+Bubbins said he would love to see Jason Bateman cast in the titular role.
+In September 2026, the US adaptation was given a straight-to-series order at Fox, with Christopher Lloyd and Danny Zuker serving as showrunners.
+It set to premiere during the 2027–28 season.